majormoses/knife-cookbook-cleanup/README.md

 knife-cookbook-cleanup
 ========
-A knife plugin for removing old versions of cookbooks from your chef-server, the plugin will only leave the latest versions of cookbooks on the server.
+A knife plugin for removing old versions of cookbooks from your chef-server, the plugin will by default only leave the latest versions of cookbooks on the server.
+You can control the number of versions that are left on the chef server.

 Installing knife-cookbook-cleanup